 FOR AFFORDABLE HOUSING

-- We maintained 3 phone/email hotlines in English, Spanish and Haitian Kreyol receiving between 3-5 calls per day from residents in need of responses or fighting to not be displaced.
+- We maintained 3 phone/email hotlines in English, Spanish and Haitian Kreyol, receiving between 3-5 calls per day from Brooklyn residents in need of responses or fighting to not be displaced.

-- We updated our NYC, national, and global list of grassroots organizations whom are fighting gentrification, promoting tenant organizing, resisting police brutality, organizing migrant communities, and demanding an end to LGBTQ violence
+- We updated our NYC, national, and global list of grassroots organizations who are fighting gentrification, promoting tenant organizing, resisting police brutality, organizing migrant communities, and demanding an end to LGBTQ violence.